-For non-surrender of imprests, county officials may receive cash advances to perform their duties, such as attend meetings, but fail to return the money or provide documentation to show how they used the money.
+For non-surrender of imprests, county officials may receive cash advances (imprests) to perform their duties, such as attend meetings, but fail to return the money or provide documentation to show how they used the money.

 Errors and Fraud

 Errors may be due to negligence or innocence from those tasked with preparing the accounts.
-Fraud is intention to gain from manipulating the accounts.
+Fraud is the intention to gain from manipulating the accounts.
 Errors may be out of omission or commission.